Ayman-benyahia/Tagless/README.md

 ```

 ### Tagless syntax features
+1. Tagless have syntax validator
+2. Faster to write & easy to read
+3. Easy to use only call compile function see **How to use** section.
-The syntax is organizable, see valide possibilities below:
+4. The syntax is organizable, see valide possibilities below:

 ```
 div (class:'classname') 'lorem ipsum dolor' /div